 THE WINNER IS…

 There is no clear winner.
 Your reasons for using either of the two online marketing strategies will depend entirely on what your business needs.
 Generally, PPC is for short-term results and SEO for long-term results.
-However, when I am asked which one they should use, I usually recommend both.
+However, when I am asked which one a client should use, I usually recommend both.
 They work really well together, creating the perfect synergy.